Funding

 Outcomes

-The Smart Beaches project adopts technology to improve coastal safety decision making.
+The Smart Beaches project adopted technology to improve coastal safety decision making.

 Smart Beaches is underpinned by the following desired outcomes.